-For many years scientists have had to rely on platforms that use reverse transcriptase to convert RNA to cDNA in order to perform gene expression studies.
-Reverse transcription and amplification, however, come with challenges.
-The cDNA conversion and amplification steps can introduce variability into the data being generated.
-Additionally, other areas of the workflow such as sample prep and data analysis can also introduce variability into the data.
-The scientific community has begun recognizing these challenges and publications on the limitations of RT-based platforms have been emerging across the qPCR, microarray and NGS spaces.
+For years, scientists have relied on platforms that use reverse transcriptase to convert RNA to cDNA in order to perform gene expression studies.
+However, the cDNA conversion and amplification steps can introduce variability into the data.
+Additionally, other steps in the workflow like sample prep and data analysis can introduce variability.
+The scientific community is now recognizing these challenges, and publications on the limitations of RT-based platforms are emerging across the qPCR, microarray and NGS spaces.

 Aird, D. et. al., “Analyzing and minimizing PCR amplification bias in Illumina sequencing libraries.”
 Genome Biology 2011, 12:R18

 Bustin, S. et. al., “Talking the talk but not walking the walk: RT-qPCR as a paradigm for the lack of reproducibility in molecular research.”
 Eur J Clin Invest 2017 Oct;47(10):756-774

 Bustin, S. et. al., “The MIQE Guidelines: Minimum Information for Publication of Quantitative Real-Time PCR Experiments.”
 Clinical Chemistry 55:4 611-622 (2009)

 Bustin, S. et. al., “Variability of the Reverse Transcription Step: Practical Implications.”
 Clinical Chemistry 61:1 000-000 (2015)

 Casadevall, A. et. al., “Source of error in the retracted scientific literature.”
 FASEB J 2014 Sept; 28(9): 3847-3855